-According to the VOCA Rule, grant recipients "shall contribute (i.e., match) not less than twenty percent (cash or in-kind) of the total cost of each project" (28 CFR 94.118(a)).
-Match cannot be derived from other federal sources.
+According to the VOCA Rule, grant recipients "shall contribute (i.e., match) not less than 20 percent (cash or in-kind) from non-federal sources of the total cost of each project" (28 CFR 94.118(a)).
+Required match is based on a subgrantee's VOCA award only.
+VOCA regulations also allow for the State Administering Agency (DCJS) to implement a match waiver request policy.